m0ose/asx/docs/World.md

 > `setWorld ()`

-Used by the constructor to add several derived properties:
+Used by the constructor to add eight derived properties:

 * numX, numY: number of horizontal/vertical patches
 * width, height: number of horizontal/vertical pixels